MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 1.0 - SSDT

 <p align="justify">The SSDT I use is a combination of various sources from SSDTTime.
 Thanks to CorpNewt SSDTTime for the easy process.
-The entire SSDT has been merged into one file i.e. `SSDT-Mac.aml`.
+The entire SSDT has been merged into one file (i.e. SSDT-Mac.aml).
 There are also several other sources of properties that are injected to reduce the kext workload.
-As example, renaming `GFX0` to an `IGPU` that goes through `Whatevergreen.kext`.
+As example, renaming GFX0 to an IGPU that handle through Whatevergreen.kext.
 The following is a list of devices that have been injected with specific properties.</p>

 | Device | Information |
 | --- | --- |